34 Wheelchair Sports You Should Know About

 13. Wheelchair Marathon

-Marathons like Boston, London, and New York all feature elite wheelchair divisions with fierce competition and inspiring performances.
+Major marathons like Boston, London, and New York feature elite wheelchair divisions with fierce competition.
+Top athletes have split times that rival or beat their able-bodied counterparts.

 Specialized wheelchairs for marathons